First time buyer's guide

 If you find it hard to get an ordinary mortgage, you may still be offered a guarantor mortgage if you have parents or other family who are willing to help you out.
 With this kind of mortgage, the guarantors (e.g. your parents) agree to cover your mortgage repayments if you cannot.

 If a lender won’t offer you a large enough mortgage to buy a whole property, another option is shared ownership.
-This is where you purchase a portion of the home (anything between 25 and 75 per cent of its value) and pay rent on the rest.
-You usually have the option to buy out bigger shares in the property (up to 100 per cent) when you can afford to.
+This is where you purchase a portion of the home and pay rent on the rest.
+Find out more about shared ownership.

 Choosing a property